 In addition to Exclusive General Norm, Bobbio identifies a second general legal norm that he calls Inclusive General Norm.
 The function of this norm is to ensure that actions or situations similar to those regulated by the specific norm are treated identically.
-To continue with our elevator example, the existence of the specific norm prohibiting cigarette smoking includes in its prohibition, acts that are similar to cigarette smoking, for example, the use of electronic cigarettes or vaporizers, hookahs or pipes, actions involving inhalation of smoke, etc. So, for every action, if the action is cigarette smoking then it is prohibited (by the specific rule), if the action is similar to cigarette smoking or any action similar to it then it is permitted (by the Exclusive General Norm), and if the action is anything other than cigarette smoking or any action similar to it then it is permitted (by the Exclusive General Rule).
+To continue with our elevator example, the existence of the specific norm prohibiting cigarette smoking includes in its prohibition, acts that are similar to cigarette smoking, for example, the use of electronic cigarettes or vaporizers, hookahs or pipes, actions involving inhalation of smoke, etc. So, for every action, if the action is cigarette smoking then it is prohibited (by the specific rule), if the action is similar to cigarette smoking then it is prohibited (by Inclusive General Norm), and if the action is anything other than cigarette smoking or any action similar to it then it is permitted (by the Exclusive General Rule).